-Obesity is on the increase with around 2.5 million dogs reported as being overweight, which has dangerous consequences for their health.
-These worrying statistics point to a case of dog owners literally killing their faithful canines with kindness.
+Obesity is increasing with around 2.5 million dogs reported as being overweight, which has dangerous consequences for their health.
+These worrying statistics point to a case of dog owners killing their faithful canines with kindness.

 Neutered dogs are at greater risk of obesity.

 Veterinary practices are seeing greater numbers of chubby canines, which is usually a result of their owners feeding them fatty, calorie-laden treats.
 Some owners even feed their dogs the same diet as themselves, for example, takeaways, pizzas and chips.

 An added complication is the fact that many owners appear to be in denial about their dog’s weight problems, choosing to see them as ‘cuddly’ and ‘easier to hug’ instead.
 Yet the reality is a fat, waddling, out of breath pooch that is unlikely to live out their full term.

 Vets often see an obese pet accompanied by an obese owner.
 Enough said.

 Here is a quick checklist that you carry out at home to see if your dog is obese

 - If a dog has a discernable layer of fat over their ribs and their waistline is difficult to see then they are classed as being overweight.
 A dog with a thick layer of fat over their ribs, no sign of their waistline and a bulging stomach is defined as obese